carsonmh/cs1380-work/README.md

 ## Key Feature

 > How would you explain the implementation of `createRPC` to someone who has no background in computer science — i.e., with the minimum jargon possible?

+I would say that it is a computation that one computer tells another computer to do.
+Then other computer then sends back the result.

+# M3: Node Groups & Gossip Protocols

+## Summary

+> Summarize your implementation, including key challenges you encountered.
+Remember to update the `report` section of the `package.json` file with the total number of hours it took you to complete each task of M3 (`hours`) and the lines of code per task.

+My implementation comprises 6 new software components, totaling 300 added lines of code over the previous implementation.
+Key challenges included first building out the logic for routes.
+There were a lot of particulars to be considered with the inputs and errors to be handled so it was a challenge debugging that.
+Another key challenge was that I had some trouble with the groups put method.
+I wasn't sure where I was supposed to store the different groups.
+I ended up splitting it up into distribution methods and local group hashmap.

+## Correctness & Performance Characterization

+> Describe how you characterized the correctness and performance of your implementation

+I ran tests and looked through the code to ensure correctness

+*Correctness* -- number of tests and time they take.

+*Performance* -- spawn times (all students) and gossip (lab/ec-only).

+## Key Feature

+> What is the point of having a gossip protocol?
+Why doesn't a node just send the message to _all_ other nodes in its group?
+Because this would lead to scalability issues.
+There would be way too many operations happening at a large # of nodes so this wouldn't be sustainable.